leorivera17/data_structures_in_python/README.md

-this is my progress in understanding python. thank you for your time.
+this is my progress in understanding python using pycharm. thank you for your time.